mutantmonkey/filtor/README.md

 # filtor

-A whitelisting proxy for the Tor control port.
+An allowlisting proxy for the Tor control port.

 ## Rationale
 The Tor Browser, when not used in "Transparent Torification" mode, requires